sufyazi/ENCODE-atac-pipeline-custom/README.md

     ./atac_croo_postprocessing.sh 50RWL61 /home/suffi.azizan/scratchspace/outputs/encd-atac-pipe-raw-out/50RWL61 /home/suffi.azizan/scratchspace/outputs/atac_croo_out
     ```

     Note that the script will organize the pipeline raw output files into specific folders and collate them into a single folder for each sample.

     The script will then `rsync` the resulting folder to a remote storage location on Odin.
 This is to prevent the HPC scratch space from being overloaded with too many files.
-The original croo output files will be retained in the scratch space so ensure that this space is cleaned up periodically.
+The script, when exiting successfully, will then rename the `croo` output folder with the tag `'-can-remove'` appended to the end of the folder name.
+This is to indicate that the folder can be removed from the HPC scratch space manually to free up space.

+    The script also appends the same tag to the folder name of the raw pipeline output folder.
+This is a massive raw output folder whose important files `rsync` should already make a copy of to Odin, so the folder can be removed from the HPC scratch space manually as well to reduce disk usage.